-- General Support Services: Consists of those activities concerned with establishing policy, operating schools and the school system, and providing the essential facilities and services for the staff and pupils. - 7100 Board: Consists of the activities of the elected or appointed body which has been created according to state law and vested with responsibilities for educational activities in a given administration unit.
-Also incurred here are expenses of the Board attorney, independent auditors, etc. - General Administration (Superintendent's Office): Consists of those activities performed by the superintendent and assistant superintendents in general direction and management of all affairs of the school system.
+- 7000 General Support Services Activities concerned with establishing policy, operating schools and the school system, and providing the essential facilities and services for the staff and students. - 7100 Board Consists of the activities of the elected or appointed body which has been created according to state law and vested with responsibilities for educational activities in a given administration unit.
+Also incurred here are expenses of the Board attorney, independent auditors, etc. - 7200 General Administration (Superintendent's Office) Activities performed by the superintendent and assistant superintendents in general direction and management of all affairs of the school system.
 This includes all personnel and materials in the Office of the Superintendent.
 Activities of the officers of the deputy superintendent and associate or assistant superintendents should be charged here unless those activities can be placed properly into another function.
-When two or more functions are directed by the same individual, the services of that individual's office are charged to the Office of the Superintendent or prorated between the functions. - 7300 School Administration (Office of the Principal): Consists of those activities concerned with directing and managing the operation of a particular school.
-It includes the activities performed by the principal, assistant principal, and other assistants in general supervision of all operations of the school, evaluations of staff members of the school, assignment of duties to staff members, supervision and maintenance of the records of the school, and coordination of school instructional activities with instructional activities of the school system; includes clerical staff for these activities. - Facilities Acquisition and Construction: Consists of those activities concerned with the acquisition of land and buildings, remodeling buildings, construction of buildings and additions, initial installation of extension of service systems and other built-in equipment, and improvements to sites. - Fiscal Services: Consists of those activities concerned with fiscal operation of the school system.
-This function includes budgeting, receiving and disbursing, financial accounting, payroll, inventory control, internal auditing. - Food Service: Consists of those activities concerned with providing food to pupils and staff in a school or school system.
+When two or more functions are directed by the same individual, the services of that individual's office are charged to the Office of the Superintendent or prorated between the functions. - 7300 School Administration (Office of the Principal) Activities concerned with directing and managing the operation of a particular school.
+This function includes the activities performed by the principal, assistant principal, and other assistants in general supervision of all operations of the school, evaluations of staff members of the school, assignment of duties to staff members, supervision and maintenance of the records of the school, and coordination of school instructional activities with instructional activities of the school system; includes clerical staff for these activities. - 7400 Facilities Acquisition and Construction Activities concerned with the acquisition of land and buildings, remodeling buildings, construction of buildings and additions, initial installation of extension of service systems and other built-in equipment, and improvements to sites. - 7500 Fiscal Services Activities concerned with fiscal operation of the school system.
+This function includes budgeting, receiving and disbursing cash, financial accounting, payroll, inventory control, internal auditing, and investments and funds management. - Food Service Activities concerned with providing food to students and staff in a school or school system.
 This function includes the preparation and serving of regular and incidental meals, lunches or snacks in connection with school activities and the delivery of food.